segmentio/segment-docs/src/connections/destinations/catalog/actions-the-trade-desk-crm/index.md

 ## Limitations

 * An audience must have at least 1500 unique members; otherwise, the destination fails, and the data won't sync.
+This means the Actions Mapping Event Tester does not work (only one test event can be configured).
 * Audience attempts to sync once per day.
 * Audience sync is a full sync.